-These financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations.
+These financial statements are prepared in accordance with Canadian accounting standards for not-for-profit organizations.
+The significant policies are detailed as follows:

 Fund accounting restricted

 The Corporation follows the restricted fund method of accounting for contributions.

 The Operating Fund accounts for all the activities of the Corporation's day-to-day operations.